 This another beautiful island in Caramoan.
-Its uniqueness are the two big limestone rock formations where you can swim from one beach to the other.
-It has a clear water and creamy white powdery sand too.
+Its uniqueness is the two big identical rock formations where you can swim from one beach to the other.
+It has clear water and creamy white powdery sand too.
 The docking area has stones and rocks on the sea bottom.
-You can swim to the other side up to waist level deep.
+You can swim to the other side up to the waist level deep.

-Lahos was derived from the word “laho” meaning to vanish.
-The sand vanishes during high tide.
-On rainy season, boats cannot dock on the island.
+During high tide, the island disappears.
+This is where it gets its name, “lahos” or “laho” which is vanish in English.
+On the rainy season, boats cannot dock on the island.
 We were glad as of our visit, the stunning beach is in its full glory.

-We chose a shaded part to feast our lunch which consisted of plain rice, grilled fish, rebusadong crab, adobong chicken, banana for desert and 2 liters of coke.
+We chose a shaded part to feast our lunch which consisted of plain rice, grilled fish, rebusadong crab, adobong chicken, banana for dessert, and 2 liters of coke.

 St. Michael The Archangel Parish